 2. Turn Off Cortana Personalization

-To disable Cortana’s personalization, to stop data collection and to clear all of the data Cortana has associated with a particular device, do the following:
+To disable Cortana’s personalization, stop data collection, and clear all of the data Cortana has associated with a particular device, do the following:

 When you sign out of Cortana on your computer, the data collected by Cortana associated with that PC is automatically cleared.
-Data collected by Cortana on other devices remains intact until you sign out of Cortana on those devices.
+Data collected by Cortana on other devices remain intact until you sign out of Cortana on those devices.

 If you’d like to keep Cortana completely out of your way, short of digging into the Windows registry, do the following: